Genaker/TerraformMagentoCloud/README.md

 [Terragrunt](https://github.com/gruntwork-io/terragrunt) is used to work with Terraform configurations which allows you to orchestrate dependent layers, update arguments dynamically and keep configurations.
 Define Terraform code once, no matter how many environments you have ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).

+# Magento 2 Multi Regional Infastructure Support

+We ahve a global scale-out model.
+All data updates (POST, DELETE request) are directed to the main data center region.
+All GET and CACHED requess (black lines) are directed regional data centers.

+Geographically distant web servers add latency and degrade the shopping experience.
+Such mistakes can prove costly, resulting in lost customers, missed revenue, and reputational damage.

+Route your traffic to your regional Magento Servers based on the user's location.
+When you use geolocation routing, you can localize your web store and present some or all of your websites in the language of your users.
+You can also use geolocation routing to restrict access to the websites to only the locations you have distribution rights.
+Another use case is balancing load across endpoints.

+Can you imagine your USA-based customers' frustration when your servers are located in Norway 🇳🇴 or Australia 🇦🇺?

 ## Pre-requirements